Bull of Heaven (band): 2009–2010

 Between April and May 2009, the band intermittently released a series of one hundred new songs, all named and numbered in Roman numerals.
 Pieces I – C were the first of several breaks from the band's standard three-digit numbering system of releasing music.

 From September 2009 to January of the following year, the band also started releasing another new series, known as Alephs.
 The first ten of these contained roughly 1000–1100 pieces in each sub-folder.
 Aleph10 and Aleph11 contain one million and ten million pieces respectively.

 The band gained some acknowledgement in December 2009, when they released 118: The Chosen Priest and Apostle of Infinite Space, a piece that is over two months long.
-Like many of their much longer pieces, the band supplied excerpt tracks; but in the case of 118, they supplied three.

 In January 2010, Clayton Counts talked to The Fly about long players, discussing the various musicians that also delved into extremely long lengths of music, such as John Cage, Robert Rich, and even Wagner's Der Ring des Nibelungen.
 With this, the band continued creating pieces of equally extreme lengths; pieces 145–152 all range from fifty to one hundred fifty hours each.

 In June 2010, the band created another new set of pieces different from the numbered, Aleph, and I – C pieces; this was a set of ten untitled folders, each containing thousands of short pieces, named as 32 digits of hexadecimal code.
 These pieces were not made public, and were only posted in the band's media sub-directory of their website.

 In July 2010, the band released three very long pieces, the third of which gained them notoriety online, mainly in communities and discussion boards focused around finding the longest piece of music ever made.
-208: As You Etch on the Inner Window of Your Eye is nine hundred sixteen hours long, 209: Blurred With Tears and Suffering Beyond Hope four thousand, seven hundred twenty-three hours long, but both are beaten by 210: Like a Wall in Which an Insect Lives and Gnaws, a piece lasting exactly fifty thousand hours.
+208: As You Etch on the Inner Window of Your Eye is 916 hours long, 209: Blurred with Tears and Suffering Beyond Hope is 4,723 hours long, but both are beaten by 210: Like a Wall in Which an Insect Lives and Gnaws, a piece lasting exactly 50,000 hours.

 2010–2013

-Between the end of 2010 and 2011, the band started creating various music puzzles, anti-music, and even lengthier pieces of music.
-Examples include MP3 files that are actually RAR archives, password-encrypted files, pieces embedded within other formats, such as PDF and EXE, pieces listed with negative song lengths, and a variety of SWF files.
+Between the end of 2010 and 2011, the band started creating pieces that were not posted on the website.
+These include pieces with negative lengths, puzzles that, when solved, grant access to new songs, password-protected files, pieces embedded within other formats such as PDF and EXE, and infinitely looping SWF files.